Why Somatic CPD Trainings?

 • Do you love nature?
 Are you curious as to how to integrate the universal resource of nature through the elements into your practice and use this understanding to regulate the nervous system and develop new frameworks and pathways to explore the body and new spaces through which to explore movement?

-• Are you interested in Mindfulness and how the teachings of Mindfulness can be seamlessly integrated into Yoga and movement?
+• Are you interested in Mindfulness and how the teachings of Mindfulness can be seamlessly integrated into Yoga and movement practices?
 How can a deeper connection with the sensing inner body and breath lead to both deep healing, profound spiritual experiences that can find expression through multiple creative forms?

-This Elemental Movement CPD offers a bridge for yoga and movement teacheres / practitioners, dancers, creatives and therapists to enter the wold of Somatics; a multi-faceted CPD of embodied practices that foreground the connection to and the expression of the inner body in movement.
+These CPD’s offer a bridge for yoga and movement teachers / practitioners, dancers, creatives and therapists to enter the wold of Somatics; a multi-faceted CPD of embodied practices that foreground the connection to and the expression of the inner body in movement.
 Somatics has therapeutic, creative and performative aspects characterised by a fluid expression of form that can shapeshift to embrace all ages, abilities, shapes, colours, genders, sexualities, disabilities, and neuro diversities.

 The CPD develops the moving, sensate body as a regenerative field of contemplation, emotional intelligence and creative process that can connect us to empathy, compassion and inter-connectedness.
 This process is cultivated through developing a foundational somatic yoga practice that focuses on stability, grounding, clarity, structure and orientation.
 This stable foundation provides the bedrock from which the body can now express its inner landscape, where it can flower into its own authentic dance, its own feeling, and its own expression of and relationship to the elements.